What factors influence the price of a custom SaaS project?

 A good software publisher often offers a monthly subscription that includes support, assistance, updates, and access to new features.
 This model, typical of SaaS, facilitates integrated management, improves the experience, and makes costs more predictable.

-Conclusion: anticipate in order to budget effectively
+Conclusion: anticipate to budget effectively

 The main pricing criteria for a customized SaaS project are therefore:

-- functional richness (ERP, CRM, sales management, automation)
+• functional richness (ERP, CRM, sales management, automation)

-- technical choices (cloud, framework, SaaS mode, or software package)
+• technical choices (cloud, framework, SaaS mode, or software package)

-- integrations (with your existing information system)
+• integrations (with your existing information system)

-- the expected level of customization and security
+• the expected level of customization and security

-- support, maintenance, scalability, and training requirements
+• support, maintenance, scalability, and training requirements

-A good customized management solution should be thought of as a comprehensive project: collaborative, managed, hosted in the cloud, with a real operational workflow tailored to your business environment.
+A good customized management solution should be thought of as a comprehensive project: collaborative, managed, hosted in the cloud, with a real operational workflow adapted to your business environment.
 For a realistic estimate, refer to our reference article.
 To learn more, continue reading these two complementary articles: